Choosing a new vendor is always tricky.

 There are SO many things to take into account!

 Let’s say that you work for a hotel chain.

 - Should you go for the small agency nearest to your office?
-You can pop in for a chat and you’ll get personal service for sure.
+You can pop in for a chat and you’ll get personal service.

 - Should you go for the top-rated agency which is widely used in the hospitality sector?
-They know the lingo.
-But it won’t be personal.
+They know the tourism lingo, but it won’t be personal.
 Or one that specializes in luxury hotels, like yours, but has a higher price?